 An unkind word, a false rumor (need we go into the gory details?) — if the shadow that we cast upon another causes them to go off course, the shame is on us.
 There are far too many people whose lives have been made much more difficult because they are “living in the shadow” cast by another.

 So, as a golfer who lives up to the highest standards of golf etiquette, you should always manage your shadow in a way that will be least disruptive to others.
-And remember to carry that lesson into life, as well — because if you can’t learn the lessons of life from playing golf, why are you playing?
+And remember to carry that lesson into life, as well — because if you can’t learn the lessons of life from playing golf, why the heck are you playing?